 Coaching tip: Find out what motivates your client.

 This lovely short question can open up a wonderful discussion and give us a lot of good information to help our clients to be inspired to take action towards their dreams and goals.
 Clarifying what truly motivates us is an excavation into our core values.

-This type of question I feel belongs at the beginning of a coaching session, because it is inspirational in its nature.
-Use it when you are looking at a high level with your client, amongst other inspirational questions.
+This type of question, I feel, belongs at the beginning of a coaching session because it is inspirational in its nature.
+Use it when you are looking at a high level with your client, among other inspirational questions.
 Or use it to create buy-in and motivation at any stage.

 Coaching tip: Make your questions exploratory and experimental.

-If we ask too harshly or directly, like for example “What is the solution?”
-We can put so much pressure on the client that they fail to answer properly, giving us a surface answers or simply reply, “I don’t know.”
+If we ask too harshly or directly, for example, “What is the solution?”
+We can put so much pressure on the client that they fail to answer properly, giving us surface answers or simply replying, “I don’t know.”

-But asking for just a few possible solutions, and note the word “possible”, and suggesting that we want 3 that simply “come to mind” we make the conversation exploratory and low risk.
+But by asking for just a few possible solutions, and note the word “possible”, and suggesting that we want 3 that simply “come to mind”, we make the conversation exploratory and low risk.